-When you sell your shares in a look-through company (LTC) you are an “exiting owner”.
-Exiting owners are treated as disposing of their share of the LTC’s property.
-You will have to pay any tax associated with the disposal.
+When you sell your shares in a look-through company (LTC) you're an “exiting owner”.
+You're treated as disposing of your share of the look-through company's property.
+You have to pay any tax associated with this sale.

-You will need to account for tax on the sale of shares if you are paid more than $50,000, less liabilities, above the total net book value of your share of the LTC’s property.
-If you have sold any LTC shares in the past 12 months these will also be considered for this threshold.
+You must declare and pay tax on the sale of shares if you're paid more than $50,000, minus liabilities, above the total net book value of your share of the look-through company's property.
+If you've sold any look-through company shares in the past 12 months these amounts will also be counted.

-If the $50,000 threshold is exceeded, the entire amount is treated as your taxable income.
+If your income from these sales is higher than the $50,000 threshold, the entire amount is treated as your taxable income.

-The entering owner is treated as acquiring their interests in the LTC’s underlying property for the same cost the exiting owner acquired them.
+The entering owner (whoever buys the shares from you) is treated as getting their interests in the look-through company's underlying property for the same cost as you originally got them.

-The entering owner is treated as acquiring their interests in the LTC’s underlying property for the amount paid for the shares.
+The entering owner is treated as getting their interests in the look-through company's underlying property for the amount they paid for the shares.

 Trading stock threshold

-If the LTC’s total annual turnover is $3 million or less in the year of disposal, exiting owners do not have to make a revenue accounting adjustment.
+If the look-through company's total yearly turnover is $3 million or less in the year that shares are sold, exiting owners do not have to make a revenue accounting adjustment for trading stock.

-Exiting owners don’t have to account for depreciation recovery or loss on their share if the total cost was $200,000 or less when the LTC was first acquired.
+Exiting owners do not have to account for depreciation recovery or loss on their share of any depreciable tangible asset if the asset's total cost was $200,000 or less when the look-through company first got it.

-You do not need to perform a base price adjustment for any interest held by the LTC in a financial arrangement if:
+Exiting owners do not need to perform a base price adjustment for any interest the look-through company holds in a financial arrangement if:

-- it was necessary for the LTC to enter it as part of its business, but it is only incidental to the LTC’s business
+- the look-through company needed to enter the arrangement as part of its business, but the arrangement is not the main part of the look-through company's business

 - you are not in the business of holding financial arrangements.

-Disposal of look-through interests that included a short-term agreement for sale and purchase is excluded income for the exiting owner.
+Exiting owners do not need to declare or pay tax on look-through interests that included a short term agreement for sale and purchase - this is excluded income.

-If the LTC property includes female breeding livestock
+If the look-through company property includes female breeding livestock

 If the livestock is valued using the national standard cost scheme or cost price method, the entering owner may be treated as if they had originally purchased and held the livestock.

-You are treated as holding the LTC’s property and assets directly in proportion to your effective look-through interest.
-If the shareholding of the LTC varies during the year, you must determine your allocation of income and losses.
+As a look-through company owner, you're treated as holding the company's property and assets directly in proportion to your effective look-through interest.
+If the look-through company's shareholding changes during the year, you must work out your share of income and losses.

-If the LTC’s assessable income is $3 million or more during a 12-month period
+If the look-through company's assessable income is $3 million or more during a 12 month period